 Students who have their phone confiscated for violating the Cell Phone/Electronic Device Use Policy will receive one warning.
 Subsequent violations will be subject to disciplinary action consistent with the penalties described in the Student Code of Conduct.

 Cell Phones and Electronic Device Zone Usage- High School Grades 9-12

 Green Zone

-Cell phone/electronic device (one head phone/one ear bud) use is permitted in the cafeteria and study halls ONLY.
+Cell phone/electronic device (one head phone/one ear bud) use is permitted in the cafeteria, study halls, and hallways ONLY.

 Yellow Zone